xMNG/proof-of-existence/design_pattern_decisions.md

 - Use events for cheaper storage
 - Use contract state variables for storage

-Here are the pros and cons for each approach:
+Here are the pros and cons / trade-offs for each approach:

 # Events